-For 206EC-202 AC kits the evaporator blowers have an additional connector to inspect located several inches away from the harness connector.
+For 206EC-208 AC kits the evaporator blowers have an additional connector to inspect located several inches away from the harness connector.

-- 1. De-mate each connector and inspect both mates for signs of overheating (discoloration or plastic deformation). - 2.
+- 2. De-mate each connector and inspect both mates for signs of overheating (discoloration or plastic deformation). - 3.
 If any signs of overheating of the housing are present the system must be rendered inoperative and the connector housing and contacts replaced before further operation.
-See Chapter 7 Standard Practices, section 4 for important information on replacing the Molex connectors.